Deltares/hydromt_sfincs/docs/user_guide/sfincs_run.rst

 The example consists of a simple compound flood model that has been created with **HydroMT-SFINCS**.
 The model is situated in **Northern Italy** and is forced with waterlevel and discharge boundaries.

-If you want to read more about running SFINCS on different platforms, please read the [SFINCS manual](https://sfincs.readthedocs.io/en/latest/running.html).
+If you want to read more about running SFINCS on different platforms, please read the `SFINCS manual <https://sfincs.readthedocs.io/en/latest/example.html#running-sfincs>`_.

 .. toctree::
     :hidden: